-It is the philosophy of RLNC that students learn best in a safe, nurturing, and thought-provoking environment, and that such an environment requires adequate classroom space, up-to-date learning resources, and academically qualified and caring instructors.
+It is the philosophy of RLNC that students learn best in a safe, nurturing, and thought-provoking environment, and that such an environment requires adequate classroom space, up-to-date learning resources and technologies to provide a variety of course delivery modalities (Face to Face, Online, Hyflex), and academically qualified and caring instructors.
 RLNC also believes that it is vitally important that American Indian students: a) regain their dignity as Indigenous people; b) develop respect for themselves, for people of other cultures/worldviews, and for the environment; and c) are motivated to become lifelong learners.